PowerShell in Visual Studio Code

 Additional resources

-More detailed documentation can be found in the PowerShell documentation.
+There are more detailed articles in the PowerShell documentation.
 Start with Using VS Code.

 Check out the troubleshooting guide for answers to common questions.